-If the tumor within the pituitary gland or adrenal gland is not cancerous, your veterinarian will ordinarily be able to remove the growth and return your dog to total health.
+If the pituitary gland tumor or adrenal gland tumor is not cancerous, your veterinarian will ordinarily be able to remove it.

 However, with older dogs or inoperable cases, holistic and medical treatments are available to manage the symptoms of Cushing's Syndrome well.

-That's a brief overview of Cushing's Disease in dogs, but there is a lot more that you need to know if you know or suspect that your dog may have the condition.
+That's a brief overview of Cushing's Disease in dogs, but there is a lot more you need to know if you know or suspect your dog may have the condition.

-This article will explain more about the Disease itself, the breeds that suffer from a genetic predisposition, and the best diet for a dog diagnosed with Cushing's Disease.
+This article will explain more about the disease, the breeds that suffer from a genetic predisposition, and the best diet for a dog diagnosed with Cushing's Disease.

-Before we get into the treatments, pet owners need to understand the basics of dogs with Cushing's Disease and what the causes are.
+Before we get into the treatments, pet owners need to understand the basics of dogs with Cushing's syndrome and what the causes are.

 What is Cushing's Disease in Dogs?

-According to research, Cushing's Disease also called Cushing's Syndrome or Hyperadrenocorticism (HAC), is one of the most common endocrine system disorders in canines.
+According to research, Cushing's Disease, or Hyperadrenocorticism (HAC), is one of canines' most common endocrine system disorders.

-Under endogenous form is Pituitary-Dependent Hyperadrenocorticism (PDH), which involves functional adenoma or the slow growth on the pituitary.
+The endogenous form is pituitary-dependent hyperadrenocorticism (PDH) or pituitary-dependent cushing's disease, which involves functional adenoma or the slow growth of the pituitary.

 The tumor causes the pituitary gland to overproduce Adrenocorticotropic Hormone (ACTH), stimulating the adrenal glands to produce cortisol.

-However, the pituitary gland will eventually minimize its ACTH production once it senses the increased cortisol levels, thereby reducing its production.
+However, the pituitary will eventually minimize its ACTH production once it senses the increased cortisol levels, reducing its production.

 Unfortunately, this confuses the dog's body, causing it to shoot excess cortisol hormone levels into the bloodstream.

-Consequently, it poisons your dog's body, especially their vital systems, including the gastrointestinal system.
+Consequently, it poisons your dog's body, especially its vital systems, including the gastrointestinal system.

-Finally, the exogenous form, Iatrogenic Hyperadrenocorticism (IHAC), occurs when your dog has received excessive amounts of oral or injectable steroids in the past.
+Finally, the exogenous form, Iatrogenic Hyperadrenocorticism (IHAC) or Iatrogenic Cushing's disease, occurs when your dog has received excessive amounts of oral or injectable steroids in the past.

 An unmoderated quantity of this substance can affect your dog's cortisol production, even if they are for medical reasons.